 “If you want to become a hit sitcom writer,” began Maurice, “eat, sleep and breathe as many shows as you can.
 If you want to write good ones watch Porridge and The Golden Girls.
 If you want to avoid writing bad ones check out Wyatt’s Watchdogs.
 I watched it and didn’t laugh once!”

-There was a stunned silence in the room.
+There was an awkward silence in the room.

 As he was leaving, Laurence handed me his business card with his home phone number on it.
 He asked if I would be interested in perhaps writing for Birds of a Feather?
 I couldn’t believe it.
 It was typical of the man’s generosity.

-After about two weeks, I had written what I considered a pretty good episode of Birds of a Feather.
-I got my agent Tessa Le Bars to mail it off to Marks and Gran and within a few days I was invited to join the writing team of Birds of a Feather series 4, which was just going into production.
+After about two weeks I had written what I considered a pretty good episode.
+I got my agent Tessa to mail it off to Marks and Gran and within a few days I was invited to join the writing team of Birds of a Feather series 4, which was just going into production.